Filtering by: 2022

 Undercurrent and Greece in USA present Wasteland, a performance-based interactive installation by visual artist Michalis Argyrou and performance artist Rafika Chawishe.

-The art installation and participatory event begins 2022 with a powerful piece to launch Greece in USA's new program Greece NOW, focusing on Greek artists who experiment with the politics of "nowness" and reflect upon the ubiquity and social ramifications of “nowness” in the digital age.
+The art installation and participatory event begins 2022 with a powerful piece to launch Greece in USA's new program NEWTOPIAS: Greece NOW, focusing on Greek artists who experiment with the politics of "nowness" and reflect upon the ubiquity and social ramifications of “nowness” in the digital age.

 Wasteland echoes themes from T.S.
 Eliot's The Waste Land on the 100th anniversary of one of the most iconic poems of the 20th century.
 The poem examines the decline of outdated certainties that held society together and what occurs when they break.
 There is no turning back, only transformation of those broken cultural fragments into something new.